headline-design/vaults-protocol-frontend-os/README.md

 Follow these step-by-step instructions to get started:
 (Coming soon!)

 1. **Deploy the Algorand Smart Contract**: Detailed instructions on how to deploy the Algorand Smart Contract.
+Contract code can be found [here](./public/teal/contract.txt).
+Please modify and deploy via Vault Deployer.
 2. **Distribute the Vault Tokens**: A comprehensive guide on distributing Vault Tokens among various stakeholders.
 3. **Deploy the React App**: Instructions on how to deploy the React App in your local environment.
 4. **Connect to the App**: Steps to connect your application with the deployed React App.